 There are different ways to serve them and raw is probably the most common way.
 Add some pepper and a twist of lemon.
 It gives fresh oysters an extra punch before slurping this heavenly product.

-Try our gratined version and add extra flavours to surprise your guests.
-Served with a glass of Chablis or some bubbles, it’s never a disappointing starter.
+Try our gratined version and add extra flavours such as leek to surprise your guests.
+The crisp finishing is perfect for all those who don’t like ‘slimy’ fresh oysters.
+Serve with a glass of Chablis or some bubbles, it’s never a disappointing starter.

 Gratined Oyster ‘Party’

 - Cook the leek in butter over low heat for 10 minutes, add the cream and continue cooking until thickened.
 Season to taste.

 - Prepare a sabayon by combining the egg yolks and white wine over a bain-marie.
 Whisk until light and fluffy.

 - Arrange the creamy leek in the oyster shell, place an oyster on it in the centre and spoon the sabayon over it.
 Put under the grill for 3-4 minutes.